 You can still retain your current standing as “a pretty patient person” because this treat won’t need to sit on the counter deciding whether or not it feels like being ready to scoop.

 Our coconut oil.
-Yes, you may see it under “what might be less amazing” on some of our webpages as the source of saturated fat in our frozen desserts, but we actually think our coconut oil is amazing, and we think our friends with nut allergies will agree because it is highly refined, which means there is virtually no protein residue.
+Yes, you may see it under “what might be less amazing” on some of our webpages as the source of saturated fat in our frozen desserts, but we actually think our coconut oil is amazing; it helps make our frozen dessert creamy and we think you’ll think that is amazing too.

 What might be less amazing